ibm-cloud-docs/account/softlayerlink.md

   * The master user of the SoftLayer account that's being linked must have an IBMid.
   * Each user account that you link to an {{site.data.keyword.Bluemix_notm}} account must be owned by a unique IBMid with a unique email address.
 Even though a single IBMid can own multiple SoftLayer accounts, you must change the master user to be a unique IBMid for each account.
 Contact support to change the master user of a SoftLayer account.
 See [Getting support for {{site.data.keyword.Bluemix_notm}} infrastructure](/docs/customer-portal?topic=customer-portal-customerportal_support) for more information.
   * When you add new users to a linked account, you must add them to both the SoftLayer account and the {{site.data.keyword.Bluemix_notm}} account so that they can access all the capabilities of the unified console.
-  * If you have a brand account, you use the Brand Agent Portal (BAP), and you need support when linking your account, contact the Revenue Services team by emailing softlayer_revenue_services_team@wwpdl.vnet.ibm.com.
+  * If you have a brand account, you use the Brand Agent Portal (BAP), and you need support when you link your account, contact the Revenue Services team by emailing softlayer_revenue_services_team@wwpdl.vnet.ibm.com.

 Complete the following steps to link each SoftLayer account to an existing {{site.data.keyword.Bluemix_notm}} platform account or to create a new one: